Jaimeloeuf/fw/API.md

+# File description
+This file contain all the information needed for a front-end dev to develop the WebApp based on the behaviour exposed via the APIs as stated below.

 # API routes:
 Where variables in <> angled brackets.
 E.g.
 <int: userID>
 meaning the variable will be a user ID with a type of 'integer'

+## Login and Logout
 ```url
 /login // Shows the login page.
 ```

 ```url